noidexe/Enjin-Coin-Documentation/docs/wallet_daemon_first_steps.md

 # Enjin Wallet Daemon First Steps

-The Enjin Wallet Daemon is a utility that manages an Ethereum address linked to an Enjin Trusted Platform identity.
-When a transaction is submitted on the trusted platform, the wallet daemon receives that transaction, signs it, and sends it back to the trusted platform.
+The Enjin Wallet Daemon is a utility that manages an Ethereum address linked to an Enjin Trusted Cloud identity.
+When a transaction is submitted on the Trusted Cloud, the wallet daemon receives that transaction, signs it, and sends it back to the Trusted Cloud.

 ## New Wallet Creation